-It can be easily verified that if the assignment of probes to contigs in phase I is optimal (i.e., it satisfies the maximum number of constraints from Ω') the final assignment of probes to BACs using (1) is also optimal (i.e., it satisfies the maximum number of constraints from Ω).
+It can be easily verified that if the assignment of probes to contigs in phase I is optimal (i.e. it satisfies the maximum number of constraints from $\Omega'$ ), the final assignment of probes to BAC clones using set (1) is also optimal (i.e. it satisfies the maximum number of constraints from $\Omega$ ).

-Since the final assignment can be easily obtained from an optimal solution to phase I, the rest of this
+Since the final assignment can be easily obtained from an optimal solution to phase I, the rest of this section will be focused on solving the optimization problem in phase I. First, we present a formal description of the problem: